Veorra/cs465-fullstack/README.md

 Functionality

-    2) How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?
+    1) How is JSON different from Javascript and how does JSON tie together the frontend and backend development pieces?

+JSON differes from JavaScript due to JSON being used primarily for data storage.
+JSON cannot include functions within its files therefore only storing data like the trip information in this project.
+JSON data is what is used to transmit data from the backend of the server to the frontend.

-    Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.
+    2)Provide instances in the full stack process when you refactored code to improve functionality and efficiencies, and name the benefits that come from reusable user interface (UI) components.

+The main instance

 Testing